Motel Destino

 Motel Destino is a 2024 erotic thriller film directed and co-written by Karim Aïnouz.
-It stars Iago Xavier, Nataly Rocha and Fábio Assunção in the lead roles.
+Starring Iago Xavier, Nataly Rocha and Fábio Assunção, it follows Heraldo (Xavier), a young impoverished man fleeing from his criminal past, who takes refuge at a motel in Fortaleza, a coastal city in Brazil.

-The film was selected to compete for the Palme d'Or and Queer Palm at the 77th Cannes Film Festival, where it premiered on 22 May 2024.
-It was released in Brazil on 22 August 2024, in Germany on 14 November 2024, and in France on 25 December 2024.
+The film had its world premiere at the main competition of the 2024 Cannes Film Festival on 22 May, where it was nominated for the Palme d'Or and Queer Palm.
+It was released in Brazil by Pandora Filmes on 22 August, in Germany by Piffl Medien on 14 November, and in France by Tandem Films on 25 December.

 Premise

-The neon-hued Motel Destino, a roadside sex hotel shimmering (or a similar word) under the burning blue skies of the northeastern coast of Brazil, is run by hot-headed Elias and his restless younger wife Dayana.
+The neon-hued Motel Destino, a roadside sex hotel glistening under the burning blue skies of the northeastern coast of Brazil, is run by hot-headed Elias and his restless younger wife Dayana.
 The unexpected arrival of 21-year-old Heraldo, on the run after a botched hit, disrupts the established order.
 As the tropical noir plays out, loyalties and desires intertwine to reveal that destiny has its own enigmatic design.